 Quality matters.
 A book that looks and feels good is a lot easier to sell than one made at home with your personal printer.
-This is subjective of course so I encourage you to put thought into it and choose the option that work best for your story.
+This is subjective of course so I encourage you to put thought into it and choose the option that works best for your story.

-Disclaimer: This one’s a doozy.
+Warning: This one’s a doozy.
 It has some really important information though so stick with it and I’ll try my best to make it somewhat comprehensible.

-Paper Weight Comparisons - Print Ninja
+Paper Weight Comparisons (article) - Print Ninja

 First off, when I say paper weight or paper stock, I’m talking about its thickness.